aristanetworks/openmgmt/docs/telemetry/adapters/ocprometheus/index.md

 - you can add as many dashboards you want
 - you can add more expression on a single graph
-- you can choose one line on the graph and it will show the graph for only that line (e.g. in interface counters you
-- can choose a specific interface to look at the counters for)
+- you can choose one line on the graph and it will show the graph for only that line (for example, in interface counters, you can choose a specific interface to look at the counters for)

 ### How to graph data only for specific interface?

-We can add filters to the queries in both Prometheus console or in grafana, e.g. if I want to see data for interface Ethernet24 I’d use the following filter:
+We can add filters to the queries in both Prometheus console or in grafana, for example, if I want to see data for interface Ethernet24 I’d use the following filter:

 `intfCounter{intf=”Ethernet24″}`